Belyanchik/Personality_Generator/README.md

 Popular browsers use the Google Chrome extension system, even if you use a different browser, the principle of unpacking will be approximately similar.

-In my project, I used an image from the flaticon website, you can view the original image by clicking on the [link](https://www.flaticon.com/free-icons/anonymous)
+In my project, I used an image from the **Flaticon** website, you can view the original image by clicking on the [link](https://www.flaticon.com/free-icons/anonymous)